 To activate it:

-Below are screenshots of the City Mobily C360 Demo project, where its React dashboard web application is developed within the Studio.
+Below are screenshots from our City Mobily C360 Demo project, where its React dashboard web application is developed within the Studio.
 The web application calls the customized project APIs (Java and Graphit files) that enable retrieval and saving of the data inside the LU.
 Altogether, this allows for the development, debugging and preview to occur in one single place.

-• Under the web folder, create an additional folder representing your new application and place all the web static resources under this folder.
+There, under the web subfolder, create an additional subfolder representing your new application and place all the web static resources under this folder.

 Example